 See the Christmas lights.
 Take advantage of the longer nights before Christmas to go out as a family and look at the beautiful Christmas lights.
 Find a neighborhood where everyone goes all out, or a public park or zoo that offers a safe holiday lights viewing experience.
 Go for a slow drive with Christmas music playing so your children can look at the winter wonderland right outside their windows.

 Read a Christmas story.
 On Christmas Eve, have the whole family put on their pajamas, find all your cozy blankets, and gather together for a quiet Christmas story.
-There are many classic Christmas stories to choose from, and a number of new favorites like Little Mole’s Christmas Gift or The Little Shepherd.
+There are many classic Christmas stories to choose from, and a number of new favorites like Little Mole’s Christmas Gift, A Simple Christmas on the Farm, or The Animals Speak.
 No matter what you read, the most important thing is that you are all together for a quiet, peaceful story before bed.

 Build a snowman.
 If you live in a part of the world that has snowfall at this time of year, encourage everyone in the family to pull on their snowpants and go outside to build a snowman.
 Not only is this a fun activity that will get your kids outside in the colder months, but everyone in the household can participate.
 Older kids and adults can help roll the snowballs that will eventually make your snowman’s body and head, and younger children can help with the detail work of adding the arms and a face.
 Gather up some old clothes (hats, scarves, mittens, etc.) to personalize your snowman after it’s complete.